prp-e/ProximaNetwork/README.md

 - Finally, although a token (as rewards of nodes/users) may be considered, but we're not offering any coins or tokens _for presales_ or _trading_.
 Personal preference is actually collecting donations first then using that money to back the token.

 ## Definitions

+- **Super Node**: A Super Node is a computer/server running the main API which connects multiple _Nodes_ together.
+- **Node**: A Node is a computer which runs AI tools (as of now only _Ollama_) and can be accessed via a supernode.
+- **Tunneling Tool**: Tunneling Tool is the tool which exposes the nodes to the internet and lets them be seen by the super node.